kkga/kkga/src/pages/til/2021-01-15-git-checkout-file.md

 layout: ../../layouts/PostLayout.astro
 ---

-Say you're on branch `foo` and you need some files from branch `bar`.
+Say you're on branch `foo` and you need to grab some files from branch `bar`.

 Turns out, [`git-checkout`](https://git-scm.com/docs/git-checkout) can help: